NixOS: For developers

 I started off looking for solutions which would allow me to keep my “single

-loads the project environment on file/buffer changes in Emacs
+loads the project environment on file/buffer changes in Emacs.
+Unfortunately,

 are loaded automatically, while this is typically what you want, I found that